dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mongo-app.md

 ### Add a controller

-Now, click right on the *Controllers* folder and add a controller
+Click right on the *Controllers* folder and add a controller

 ![Add Controller](~/tutorials/first-mongo-app/_static/addController.png)